WittleWolfie/WW-Blueprint-Core/Blueprint-Core/articles/contributing.md

     * Builder and configurator methods that modify or create game types or fields must declare the type or field in their comment summary
     * String arguments that are used to reference blueprints must declare the type of blueprint they represent
 5. No Patches
-    * Harmony patches are not allowed.
-Since multiple mods may include this library it would result in multiple copies of the patch being installed, potentially causing incompatibility issues.
+    * Harmony patches are not allowed since the library may be included in multiple mods.
 6. Before Committing
     * Rebuild the solution using the Release configuration to ensure documentation is updated
     * Run all unit tests